Home » Hitler Was Elected President in a Democratic Election

 In summary, the whole thing is almost too complex to apply the ol’ “Hitler was elected democratically” quip to, but since it is important, perhaps it is best phrased as,

 “Hitler and the NAZI party seized power in a democratic system.”

 Or, a more detailed version,

-- “The NAZI seized power in a democratic system, slowly gaining seats in parliament over time, and made their many shady dealings look as legal as they could.
-After they had gained enough control of parliament the pressured President Paul von Hindenburg to appoint Hitler Chancellor.
-Then the NAZI ceased power via the Enabling Act of 1933.
+“The NAZI party seized power in a democratic system, slowly gaining seats in parliament over time, and made their many shady dealings look as legal as they could.
+After they had gained enough control of parliament, they pressured President Paul von Hindenburg to appoint Hitler Chancellor.
+Then the NAZI seized power via the Enabling Act of 1933.
 This rise to power is called the Machtergreifung (the NAZI seizure of power).
 Finally upon Hindenburgs subsequent death in 1934 Hitler became Führer und Reichskanzler.
 The people approved this by vote, but it was not a free vote and Hitler and the NAZI were the only choice on the 1934 ballot measure.”